-Markets, Talent and Capital are the core thematic pillars of BCIC's advanced access programming.
+Markets, Talent and Capital are the core thematic pillars of BC Innovation Council's advanced access programming.
 These are the most critical challenges facing high-potential companies with the capacity for rapid growth.
 The element that crosses all pillars is management capabilities, which can be described as the managements skills, internal planning, optimization and/or capacity needed for a company to take steps towards improving access to market, talent and capital.
 Improved management capabilities increase the likelihood of success and, as such, it is the most heavily weighted component.

 Considering market, talent and capital specifically, the needs of high-potential companies can vary.
 As such, there is no one factor more important for company growth, and thus the weighting systems among pillars are identical; Each totals 100.
 Likewise, the discrete steps within the pillars have equal weightings.
-In this regard, BCIC's advanced access programming will begin with a needs assessment of each company, so that support services are specifically tailored to progress each company from their distinct position to their desired future state.
+In this regard, BC Innovation Council's advanced access programming will begin with a needs assessment of each company, so that support services are specifically tailored to progress each company from their distinct position to their desired future state.

 Table 2: Survey Weighting for Evaluation of Improved Company Growth 1.
-Talent Points Basic Threshold: BCIC programs made a positive impact on the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced talent opportunities +40 Q 1: Company gained increased number of staff as a result of the program +20 Q 2: Company gained increased and needed expertise on staff as a result of the program +20 Q 3: Company determined necessary HR capabilities to attract, develop and retain talent +20 2.
-Capital Points Basic Threshold: BCIC programs made a positive impact on the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced capital opportunities +40 Q 1: Company increased access to existing capital as a result of the program +20 Q 2: Company gained access to new capital as a result of the program +20 Q 3: Company determined best approach to financing for the acquisition of capital +20 3.
-Markets Points Basic Threshold: BCIC programs made a positive impact on the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced market opportunities +40 Q 1: Company gained increased share of existing market as a result of the program +20 Q 2: Company gained channels to new market(s) as result of the program +20 Q 3: Company determined best positioning of product/service to meet needs of market +20
+Talent Points Basic Threshold: BC Innovation Council programs made a positive impact on +40 the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced talent opportunities Q 1: Company gained increased number of staff as a result of the program +20 Q 2: Company gained increased and needed expertise on staff as a result of the +20 program Q 3: Company determined necessary HR capabilities to attract, develop and +20 retain talent 2.
+Capital Points Basic Threshold: BC Innovation Council programs made a positive impact on +40 the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced capital opportunities Q 1: Company increased access to existing capital as a result of the program +20 Q 2: Company gained access to new capital as a result of the program +20 Q 3: Company determined best approach to financing for the acquisition of +20 capital 3.
+Markets Points Basic Threshold: BC Innovation Council programs made a positive impact on +40 the overall management capabilities (skills, planning, optimization and/or capacity) necessary for the company to access advanced market opportunities Q 1: Company gained increased share of existing market as a result of the +20 program Q 2: Company gained channels to new market(s) as result of the program +20 Q 3: Company determined best positioning of product/service to meet needs of market +20

 ^{}Each score is awarded on an additive basis, up to a maximum of 100 points per category.
-The basic category threshold is 40 points, with subset questions awarding additional points depending on the depth of support/assistance received via BCIC programs.
+The basic category threshold is 40 points, with subset questions awarding additional points depending on the depth of support/assistance received via BC Innovation Council programs.
 The overall measure will be derived from the average survey score of all participants engaged in advance access programming.